uss-hopper/docker-intro/README.md

 ### How to create an Image
 Build the image with your DockerHub username:
 `docker image build -t <YOUR_USERNAME>/pwp .`
+  * `build` a docker command that builds a docker image based on a dockerfile
   * `-t` allows us to give the image our own name
   * `.` refers to where you want to create the image from
 #### Check for the image: